Servais-Ja/Entropy-for-vibration-signal/README.md

      * **d:         int**       Time delay.
      * **detail:    bool**      Return the dictionary of frequency corresponding to each patterns.
   * **Return:**   float
+---
+* ***Approximate Entropy & Sample Entropy & Fuzzy Entropy***
+  * The principle of these three kinds of entropy is similar, and all measure the probability that a time series will produce a new pattern when its embedding dimension changes.
+Different from Approximate Entropy, Sample Entropy doesn't contain comparison to its own data segment.
+Instead of utilizing unit step function as Approximate Entropy and Sample Entropy, Fuzzy Entropy improved the method to evaluate the similarity between different subsequences.
+All the three entropies use Chebychev distance to calculate the distancu of two subsequences.
+  * It should be noted that all the three entropies don't have parameter
+  * **Apen(seq, m=3, r=0.2)**
+  * **Smpen(seq, m=3, r=0.2)**
+  * **Fuzen(seq, m=3, r=0.2, n=2)**
+     * **seq:       list**      Time series.
+     * **m:         int**       Length of subsequence (Embedding dimension).
+     * **r:         float**     Ratio of similarity tolerance to sequence standard deviation.
+     * **n:         int**       Gradient of similarity tolerance boundary.
 ## Methods for Improving
 * Multiscale entropy
 * Time shift multiscale entropy